petrokvitka/amulet_anomaly_detection/README.md

 Now the first step is to create a data set for the DCGAN training.
 The training of both Discriminator and Generator inside the GAN runs simultaneously, so it is important to prepare the data beforehand and load it in batches for the training.
 To create a data set, a single audio file or a directory with audio files could be used.
 The script will generate MFCCs for each second of the input file/files and store these MFCCs in the specified directory.
 It is important to provide only the sound of an intact bearing for the training.
 To learn about the parameters for this script, run the following command:
 `python create_database.py --help`

 The user can specify the name of the output directory with the parameter `--output_dir` and the type of the data with the parameter `--prefix`.
-This allows the user to create the MFCCs not only for the training, but also for the testing purposes, setting the parameter `--prefix defect` and using the audio recording of a defect bearing.
+This allows the user to create the MFCCs not only for the training, but also for the testing purposes, setting for example, the parameter `--prefix defect` and using the audio recording of a defect bearing.

-The structure of the resulted data set is as follows:
+The structure of the resulted dataset is as follows:
 - :open_file_folder: train_data
   - :open_file_folder: train
     - numerous MFCCs for the training